RetroDECK/ES-DE/THEMES-DEV.md

 </theme>
 ```

 Variables live in the global namespace, i.e. they are reachable by all configuration entries regardless of whether variants are used or not.
-This means that if a variable is defined directly under the `<theme>` tag and then redefined inside a `<variants>` tag then the global variable will be modified rather than a copy specific to the variant.
+This means that if a variable is defined directly under the `<theme>` tag and then redefined inside a `<variant>` or `<aspectRatio>` tag then the global variable will be modified rather than a copy specific to the variant.
 As well, since all general (non-variant) configuration is parsed prior to the variant configuration, any overriding of the variable will be done "too late" to apply to the general configuaration.
 Take this example:

 ```xml
 <theme>